ora0600/confluent-ksqldb-hands-on-workshop/README.md

-# Confluent Platform 6.1.0 ksqlDB Hands-on Workshop
+# Confluent Platform 6.1.0 and/or Confluent Cloud ksqlDB Hands-on Workshop
 This github project describes a Hands-on Workshop around Confluent ksqlDB.
 The structure of the Hands-on is as followed
   * Explaining and Introduce ksqlDB
   * Labs: Get to know the environment